O3-Cyber/r_o3c_wizsensor/README.md

 - Python must be installed on the target host.
 - The target system must be either Debian-based (Ubuntu, Debian) or Red Hat-based (RHEL, CentOS, Rocky, AlmaLinux).
+- The service account running the tasks need sudo access.
 - Internet access is required for external repositories (unless using internal repositories, see variables).
 - The following packages are required:
   - `curl` (for GraphQL API requests).